Rorschach, Switzerland: Transport

 Rorschach also has a harbour served by passenger ferries, which travel to nearby towns on the Swiss and German sides of the lake.
+Boat cruises are operated by Schweizerische Bodensee-Schifffahrt on Lake Constance and the Alter Rhein ("Old Rhine").

 A number of hiking trails either start or end in Rorschach, including the Via Jacobi (one of the routes of the Way of St. James), the Alpine Panorama Trail to Geneva, and the Rheintaler Höhenweg to Sargans.

 Economy

 As of 2000 there were 1,878 residents who worked in the municipality, while 2,486 residents worked outside Rorschach and 4,218 people commuted into the municipality for work.

 In 2007, Rorschach had an unemployment rate of 3.59%.
 In 2005, there were 30 people employed in the primary economic sector and about 3 businesses involved in this sector.
 1,188 people are employed in the secondary sector and there are 103 businesses in this sector.
 3,417 people are employed in the tertiary sector, with 467 businesses in this sector.

 As of October 2009 the average unemployment rate was 6.3%.
 There were 558 businesses in the municipality of which 107 were involved in the secondary sector of the economy while 451 were involved in the third.